Get a property report and suburb profile for any property in Ryde

 Ryde rental market trends

-The rental market in Ryde has shown moderate growth, with house rents experiencing a slight increase of 0.6% over the past year to $805 per week.
-In contrast, unit rents have seen a more significant rise of 9.7%, reaching $680 per week.
-This indicates a strong demand for units, making Ryde an attractive option for renters and investors focusing on unit properties.
+The rental market in Ryde has shown stability for houses, with rents remaining unchanged at $780 per week over the past year.
+In contrast, unit rents have experienced a 7.9% increase, reaching $680 per week.
+This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb, making it an attractive choice for renters seeking value and convenience.

 Suburbs near Ryde